fluree/docs.flur.ee/src/content/0.9.5/docs/start/installation.md

 You can also run `./fluree_start.sh :keygen` to generate a public key, private key, and account id.
 This will not start Fluree, it will just return those three pieces of information.

-### In-Memory Fluree

-You can run Fluree in memory for testing purposes.
-To do so, simply specify `fdb-consensus-type` as `in-memory` and `fdb-storage-type` as `memory`.
-At this time, you can only run a single, centralized ledger in memory.

 ### Setting Up a Transactor Group
 Currently, transactor groups only support the Raft consensus algorithm to agree on a shared state for a network of databases.
 With Raft, a total of `n` servers can support `f` failures: n = 2f + 1.
 This means that anything less than 3 servers can sustain no failures, 5 servers can sustain two failures.